Senator Tartaglione Speaks Out Against Harmful Republican Federal Budget Bill

 “Every resident deserves quality public spaces,” Tartaglione added.
 “This grant is a win for our city, and I’ll continue fighting for investments that make our neighborhoods stronger and more connected.”

-Philadelphia, January 16, 2025 – State Senator Christine Tartaglione (D-2) is proud to announce her committee assignments for the 2025-26 legislative session.
+Philadelphia, Enero 16, 2025 – State Senator Christine Tartaglione (D-2) is proud to announce her committee assignments for the 2025-26 legislative session.
 In addition to her duties as Democratic Whip, Senator Tartaglione will serve as Democratic Chair of the Senate Intergovernmental Operations Committee and as a member of the Consumer Protection & Professional Licensure, Labor & Industry, Law & Justice, Rules & Executive Nominations, and Ethics Committees.

 “I’m honored to take on these roles, which position me to advocate for fairness, safety, and opportunity for the people of Pennsylvania,” said Senator Tartaglione.
 “Each of these committees focuses on issues that impact our daily lives – from protecting consumers and workers to ensuring good governance and public safety.
 I’m energized by the work ahead and ready to get started.”